wenxueliu/wenxueliu.github.com/_posts/core-samples/2011-12-29-jekyll-introduction.md

 ---
 {% include JB/setup %}

+_config: you can define you variable, the refer in the template.
 This Jekyll introduction will outline specifically  what Jekyll is and why you would want to use it.
-Directly following the intro we'll learn exactly _how_ Jekyll does what it does.
+Directly following the intro we will learn exactly _how_ Jekyll does what it does.

 ## Overview